 | 1000 | 1000000 |

 The formula is kW = MW x 1000.
-Simply multiply the megawatt value by 1000 to get the kilowatt equivalent.
-For example, 7.5 MW times 1000 equals 7500 kW.
-To convert back from kW to MW, divide by 1000 instead.
+Multiply the megawatt value by 1000 to get the kilowatt equivalent.

-MW (megawatt) measures power, which is the rate of energy production or consumption at any given moment.
-MWh (megawatt-hour) measures energy, which is the total amount of power produced or consumed over time.
-A 1 MW power plant running for one hour generates 1 MWh of energy.
-Running for 24 hours, it generates 24 MWh.
-Think of MW as speed and MWh as distance traveled.
+MW measures power, which is the rate of energy flow at a given moment.
+MWh measures energy over time.
+A 1 MW system running for one hour produces or consumes 1 MWh.

 Convert megawatts to kilowatts instantly.